brunomaria71/acag-technical-assessment/README.md

 2. Install dependencies

    npm install

-3. Run code
+3. Run code in terminal

-node . or node index.js
+   node and name of file.
+For example: node challenge1.js